Best Camera for Low Light Sports Photography

 Furthermore, the a9 II incorporates advanced connectivity options, including built-in Wi-Fi and NFC, enabling seamless transfer of images to a smartphone or tablet for quick sharing on social media or remote control of the camera.
 The camera also supports the use of external accessories such as wireless flash units, allowing photographers to further enhance their low light sports photography by creatively manipulating lighting.

-See also Best Instant Cameras
+See also What Gopro is the Best

 Fujifilm X-T4: Superior Image Quality in Challenging Lighting Conditions